 You can maintain your customer relationships and style of communication as you are still directly in touch with your customers for pursuing payment.

 With the advanced amount from your financer, you have immediate access to funds you can now use to cover your business costs.

-If you are owed payments from someone other than a business – for example, a member of the public for whom you’ve provided a service – then they are not eligible for discounting.
+If you are owed payments from someone other than a business – such as a consumer – then they are not eligible for discounting.

 You must have in place your own strong process for credit collection in-house.
 If not, you may require factoring instead.

 Because the process is confidential, you’re still responsible for contacting your customers when payment is due which can use up some of your time.

 What are the costs of confidential invoice discounting?

 Fees and costs involved with confidential invoice discounting vary depending on your agreement with your financier.
 Invoice discounting is suitable for companies with a net turnover of £250,000 or more.
 If your turnover is lower than this you might consider invoice factoring.

 The most likely fees to crop up are a service fee, as a percentage of your turnover, and a discount fee, which is the cost of borrowing.